Herbert James Paton: Academic career

 From 1911 to 1927 Paton was a fellow and praelector in classics and philosophy at Queen's College, and dean of the college, 1917–22.
 In 1920 he served as Junior Proctor at Oxford.
 He spent a sabbatical year in the United States of America, 1926–26, where he was Laura Spelman Rockefeller Research Fellow, University of California.
 There he wrote his first philosophy book, The Good Will.
 The year after his return to Oxford he resigned his Queen's Fellowship to take up the post of Professor of Logic and Rhetoric at the University of Glasgow, 1927–37.
 He returned to Oxford as White's Professor of Moral Philosophy (1937–52), a post which carried with it a Fellowship at Corpus Christi College.
+He retired from Oxford in 1952 as professor emeritus but was a visiting professor to the University of Toronto in 1955.

 Paton was a notable Kantian scholar; in this he abandoned his earlier attraction to the idealist philosophy of Benedetto Croce (1866–1952).
-His works of Kantian commentary included Kant's Metaphysics of Experience (1936), The Categorical Imperative (1947), and The Moral Law (a translation of Kant's Grundlegung zur Metaphysik der Sitten [Foundations of the Metaphysics of Morals], 1785] (1947).
+His works of Kantian commentary included Kant's Metaphysic of Experience (1936), The Categorical Imperative (1947), and The Moral Law (a translation of Kant's Grundlegung zur Metaphysik der Sitten [Foundations of the Metaphysics of Morals], 1785] (1947).
 Paton delivered the Gifford Lectures at the University of St Andrews, 1949–50; the lectures were published as The Modern Predicament (1955).